cactuslab/capacitor-secure-credentials-plugin/README.md

 # capacitor-secure-credentials-plugin

-Saves credentials in a secure way
+Saves credentials using secure native technology (Keychain on iOS and Android), with configurable protection levels from simply encrypted, device unlocked, user presence, to user presence proved with biometrics.

 ## Install